 - Conducting a class that utilizes Spark/Hadoop/SparkR

-Faculty that wish to conduct a course that utilizes Spark, Hadoop or SparkR can request Service Unit allocations through the Education Allocation Requests process outlined here.
-To use XSEDE Bridges in your research, a Research Allocation of Service Units must be applied for.
-More information on Research Allocations can be found on the XSEDE website.
+Faculty who wish to conduct a course that utilizes Spark, Hadoop or SparkR can request Service Unit allocations through the Education Allocation Requests process.

 Research Allocations - Once users have progressed beyond the startup phase and gained insight into their workflow, researchers can officially request a Research Allocation.
 Research requests are accepted and reviewed quarterly by the XSEDE Resource Allocations Committee (XRAC).

 Access to all XSEDE platforms is conducted through the XSEDE single sign-on hub.
-Click here for information on signing up and accessing Bridges.
+View information on signing up and accessing Bridges-2.